Sweat equity: how it works and why it matters to startups

 How to have the sweat equity conversation with prospective team members

-Okay, so you have an idea of what sweat equity is and why it's beneficial.
-Now, how do you actually start the process of offering sweat equity to employees, board members, or advisors?
+Now that we know the basics, how do you actually start the process of offering sweat equity to employees, board members, or advisors?

-1. Understand what you can offer: Before having the conversation, make sure that you understand all of the implications of your plan and what value you can provide to those involved.
+1. Understand what you can offer.
+Before having the conversation, make sure that you understand all of the implications of your plan and what value you can provide to those involved.

-2. Be transparent: Be clear and open about the terms of your offer to ensure that everyone is on the same page from day one.
+2. Be transparent.
+Be clear and open about the terms of your offer to ensure that everyone is on the same page from day one.

-3. Get agreement in writing: It's important to have a paper trail in order to ensure that everyone is comfortable with their arrangement.
+3. Get agreement in writing.
+It's important to have a paper trail in order to ensure that everyone is comfortable with their arrangement.

-4. Talk about timing: Make sure that it's clear when the appreciation will occur so that everyone knows what to expect.
+4. Talk about timing.
+Make sure that it's clear when the appreciation will occur so that everyone knows what to expect.

-5. Leverage technology: To streamline and simplify processes surrounding sweat equity, consider using an equity management software like Cake Equity.
+5. Leverage technology.
+To streamline and simplify processes surrounding sweat equity, consider using an equity management software like Cake Equity.

 By following these steps and having an honest conversation with prospective team members about how they will be compensated in sweat equity, you can ensure a fair outcome for all parties involved.

-In other words, if done correctly, you’re able to get the best of both worlds: getting the work done while giving everyone a sense of ownership.
+When done correctly, you’re able to get the best of both worlds: getting the work done while giving everyone a sense of ownership.
 Sweat equity is the ultimate return on investment—not to mention the perfect motivation to jump into the exciting world of startups and entrepreneurship!

 This article is designed and intended to provide general information in summary form on general topics.
 The material may not apply to all jurisdictions.
 The contents do not constitute legal, financial or tax advice.
 The contents is not intended to be a substitute for such advice and should not be relied upon as such.
 If you would like to chat with a lawyer, please get in touch and we can introduce you to one of our very friendly legal partners.